Bustamante Engineers Case Study: Goshen Commons Paving Project

 Once all of the downspout tie ins and concrete replacement work was completed, the milling of the pavement surface was ready to begin.
 The milling of the roadway consisted of removing the surface course layer of pavement which consisted of 2” of asphalt.

-Paving Project Milling
+Goshen Commons Paving Project 5

 Full Depth Restoration